Mooo0042/qr-pong/Readme.md

 ## 📄 License

-This project is open source and available under the GPLv3 License.
+This project is open source and available under the MIT License.

 ## 🎉 Have Fun!